fureyc/municipal-water-demand-forecasting/README.md

 Two related feature matrices were used during model development.

-- **Matrix A** is a more curated feature set used for early linear-model diagnostics and matrix-geometry analysis.
+- **Matrix A** is a curated 27-feature set used for early linear-model diagnostics and matrix-geometry analysis.
-- **Matrix B** is the broader **54-predictor operational feature matrix** used for the final model comparison and holdout evaluation.

-The final operational feature matrix (Matrix B) contains 54 predictors from five broad sources:
+- **Matrix B** is the broader 54-feature operational matrix used for the final model comparison and holdout evaluation.
+Its predictors come from five broad sources:

   - recent demand lags
   - rolling demand levels and variability
   - annual and weekly calendar terms
   - holiday indicators
   - lagged temperature, precipitation and snow

 All lagged and rolling variables are shifted so that no forecast uses future information.

-In the figures below, labels such as **ridge B** and **XGBoost B** refer to models fitted using the final 54-feature operational matrix (Matrix B).
+Unless otherwise noted, the final Ridge and XGBoost results reported below use Matrix B.

 The final XGBoost specification was selected during rolling validation and was not altered after the holdout was opened.